+The market rent of a property is what the property could rent for in the private market.
 The initial market rent of your property is written in your tenancy agreement.

 The market rent value is reviewed once a year, in August.
 If your market rent amount changes because of the review, we will write to let you know.

 Due to COVID-19 and the announcement by the Premier to pause rental increases for six months, the August market rent review will not proceed.
 In addition, there will be no change to the weekly payment amount for tenants unless they have experienced a decrease in income.

 Tenants continue to pay their weekly payment amount until the next rent review in January 2021.

 The Director of Housing sent a letter to all households on 12 May 2020 to advise the changes to the August 2020 rent review.